 Eugénie transmits the fairytales of the VB mansion and les Halles

-to a young girl, Alix Hessen.
+to children, among them a young girl, Alix Hessen.

 1910 it's was turn of the "young girl's" children and their cousins

 to listen to the Cremerie de Paris and Louis XIV stories.

 This happened in Russia and in Hessen (now a state of Germany).

 One of them was Anastasia,

 another one Coco Chanel's later boyfriend Dmitri Romanov